 How Cafe

-Spanning over 10,000 square feet, How Café sells Japanese style wood – mostly oak and walnut -- furniture.
+If you’re looking for solid wood furniture, especially with a Japanese touch, you have to visit How Café furniture Hong Kong.
+Spanning over 10,000 square feet, How Café sells Japanese-style wood – mostly oak and walnut furniture Hong Kong.
 The quality is high – and so is the price.
+A four-door sideboard from Hiromatsu (a Japanese brand for over eight decades) is about $25-30k.

 Acme Furniture is another brand it represents.
-The Japanese brand is known for selling mid-century American style furniture with a nostalgic vibe.
+The Japanese brand is known for selling mid-century American-style furniture with a nostalgic vibe.
 Its Windan Feather Sofa with fabric and ash wood costs $31-34k.

 Price: $$$